dennisXZX/react-hacker-news/README.md

 - Stronger typing could be provided by using Flow/Typescript.
 Currently `PropTypes` is used due to time limitation.

-- Display article detail page when users click on any of the news result.
+- Display comment page when users click on the comment tag associated with the article.

 - Search history feature could be provided.